tiagoteixeira03/ChatOnRing/Readme.md

 # ChatOnRing Project
-ChatOnRing is a chat application based on a ring network structure developed as part of the Computer Networks and Internet course.
+ChatOnRing is a chat application based on a ring network structure developed as part of the "[Computer Networks and Internet](https://fenix.tecnico.ulisboa.pt/disciplinas/RCI3/2023-2024/2-semestre)" course.
 It allows nodes to communicate within the network using TCP and UDP protocols.
-The application supports node registration, message exchange, and network visualization functionalities
+The application supports node registration, message exchange, and network visualization functionalities.
+For more information, please refer to [assignment.pdf](./assignment.pdf).

 ## Usage
 To use the ChatOnRing application, follow these steps: